 By identifying and remediating attack vectors on a network, an organization can take proactive steps to lower the potential impact of a cyber-attack on business operations.
 There are four steps involved in most network pentesting engagements, including the following:

-The next step is utilizing available information to deploy publicly available or customized scripts to analyse if existing weaknesses are exploitable.
+- Vulnerability Identification: The next step is utilizing available information to deploy publicly available or customized scripts to analyze if existing weaknesses are exploitable.
 The penetration testing team identifies attack vectors for exploitation.

 Choose a network pentesting vendor with validated evidence-based findings

 With the right network pentest provider, you will only receive verified, attestable findings, eliminating false positives with human validation and evidence-backed artifacts.
 This type of network pentesting strategy can save DevOps precious time and energy for focusing on priority remediation tasks that measurably reduce security risks.